UntitledModGame/umg-mods/lootplot.content.s0/_planning/season0.md

 - item: give rook shape to above item
 - item: give king shape to above item
 - item: give plus shape to above item

+Swapper items:
-- item: swap shapes of above and below items
+- Star card: swap shapes of above and below items (ONE TIME USE)
+- Diamonds card: swap traits of above and below items (ONE TIME USE)
+- Clubs card: swap positions of above and below items

 Slot generator/transformer items
 - item: Convert the below slot into a shop slot